T7 phage: Life cycle

-T7 has a life cycle of 17 min at 37˚C, i.e. the time from infection to the lysis of the host cell when new phage are released.
+T7 has a life cycle of 17 min at 37˚C, i.e. the time from infection to the lysis of the host cell when new phages are released.
 Due to the short latent period, most physiological studies are conducted at 30˚C where infected cells lyse after 30 min.
 However, high-fitness strains of T7 have been isolated with a latent period of only ~11 min at 37˚C growing under optimal conditions in rich media results.
 This adapted phage can undergo an effective expansion of its population by more than 1013 in one hour of growth.

 Infection of host bacteria

-The T7 phage recognizes certain receptors on the surface of E.coli cells, and binds to the cell surface by its viral tail fibers.
+The T7 phage recognizes certain receptors on the surface of E. coli cells, and binds to the cell surface by its viral tail fibers.
 In some strains of T7, the tail fibers are replaced with tail-spikes that degrade the O- or K-antigens on the cell surface by way of enzymatic activity.

-The adsorbtion and penetration process use lysozymes to create an opening within the peptidoglycan layer of the bacterial cell wall, allowing transfer of the viral DNA into the bacterium.
+The adsorption and penetration process use lysozymes to create an opening within the peptidoglycan layer of the bacterial cell wall, allowing transfer of the viral DNA into the bacterium.
 The short, stubby tail of the T7-like phage is too short to span the cell envelope and, in order to eject the phage genome into the cell at the initiation of infection, virion proteins must first make a channel from the tip of the tail into the cell cytoplasm.

 The phage also releases five proteins needed to begin replication of the viral genome and cleave the host genome.
 T7 bacteriophage has been evolved to override several of the host bacteria's defenses including the peptidoglycan cell wall and the CRISPR system.
 Once the T7 phage has inserted the viral genome, the process of DNA replication of the host genome is halted and replication of viral genome begins.

 Under optimal conditions, the T7 phage can complete the lytic process within 25 minutes, leading to the death of the E. coli host cell.
 At the time of lysis, the virus can produce over 100 progeny.

 Components

-Gp5 (encoded by gene gp5) is T7 phage's DNA polymerase.
-T7 polymerase uses E. coli's endogenous thioredoxin, a REDOX protein, as a sliding DNA clamp during phage DNA replication (though thioredoxin normally has a different function).
+Gp5 (encoded by gene gp5) is the T7 DNA polymerase.
+T7 DNA polymerase uses E. colis endogenous thioredoxin, a REDOX protein, as a sliding DNA clamp during phage DNA replication (though thioredoxin normally has a different function).
 The sliding clamp functions to hold the polymerase onto the DNA, which increases the rate of synthesis.